Within Cre8 you are able to automate specific scene switches either by the press of a key, click of a mouse or at timed intervals.

 Next, select the scene you would like to switch to.

 In addition, it is also possible to switch multiple outputs simultaneously.
 This is achieved by pressing the button to add an additional switch to the step.
-In this example I have the Program, Mix 1, Mix 2 and Mix 3 all switching scenes at the same time for 2 steps.
+In this example I have the Program, Mix 1, Mix 2 and Mix 3 all switching scenes at the same time.

 To remove an additional scene switch, simply click the button.